MEsterel/MMaster-Command-Prompt/README.md

 ## Easy to use

-Building a command for the MMaster command prompt is **so easy** that it almost won't change your dev habits: just add the *MMasterLibrary* attribute on top of the class containing your commands which are actually *public static void* methods with the *MMasterCommand* attribute.
+Building a command for the MMaster command prompt is **so easy** that it almost won't change your dev habits: just add the *MMasterLibrary* attribute on top of the class containing your commands which are actually *static void* methods with the *MMasterCommand* attribute.

 ## Pre-built command line tools